← Return to Terminal Root

 OpenZero operates on a Hybrid Neural Lattice.
 This means you have the power to choose where the AI's "brain" lives, instantly toggling between them in the System Config menu.

-1. The Local Engine: Gemma 2 9B (Default)
+1. The Local Engine: Gemma 4 Edge (Default)

 Benefits: Zero cost, maximum privacy, and air-gapped capability.
 Sensitive information never leaves your environment.